50 Interesting Facts You Need to Know About Solar Energy

 - You can use solar power to run air conditioners, hot water heaters, and everything natural gas, electricity, or oil currently fuels.
 It’s the cheaper, safer, and more eco-friendly solution.

 - When the sun isn’t shining, you can use a special battery as backup for your solar panel system.
 However, most modern solar units use net metering (a system hooked up to your city’s power grid that measures the difference between the energy you give back to the grid and the energy you use from the grid).
-For controlling energy deficits, net metering is an easier and cheaper method than storing excess solar power in batteries.
+For controlling energy deficits, net metering is an easier and cheaper method than storing excess solar energy in batteries.

 - Solar panels don’t need direct sunlight to produce electricity.
 However, direct sunlight produces the most energy.